J. C. “Jace” Meyer-Crosby

 Ben is originally from Portland, Oregon, where

 he began stage managing with classic musicals such as Annie, Grease, and Oklahoma!
 Later he SMed and was the Technical Director for Twelve Angry Men, A Comedy of Errors, and Much Ado About Nothing.
 Before coming to Rochester he worked on Dying City for The Portland Playhouse as Assistant Stage Manager and Speech and Debate for Blue Monkey Theatre Company as Technical Director and Stage Manager.
-In Rochester he exhibited his lighting, sound engineering, and stage management skills in six productions with a local community theatre where he met his future spouse and SMed his first two shows of many with Jess as director, Creditors and Faust.
-Since then he has stage managed for WallByrd, Screen Plays, and the Dances at MuCCC festival in Rochester.
+In Rochester he exhibited his lighting, sound engineering, and stage management skills in six productions with a local community theatre where he met his future spouse and SMed his first two shows of many with Jace as director, Creditors and Faust.
+Since then he has stage managed for WallByrd, Screen Plays, and the Dances at MuCCC festival in Rochester in addition to regular SMing for Grey Noise.